One of the most common questions I get is how to stay motivated to workout when we have so much going on — work, school, children, social life…

 4. Stay Motivated to workout by Finding a Workout Buddy

 You can either piggyback on a friend who’s already working out or find a friend who’s also looking to be active but lacks accountability.

 My husband and I have been each other’s gym buddies from day one, and it has worked out great!
 We hardly ever workout together, but we push each other to at least get to the gym.

 I’ve also had friends and family ask me to help them stay accountable, so sometimes I send them workouts, check up on them, give them ideas on what to do, or exercise with them.

-Two of my coworkers decided to be active after they had a wakeup call during a corporate retreat; they agreed to workout together every day before work, and push each other every day to become healthier.
+Two of my coworkers decided to be active after a wake-up call during a corporate retreat; they agreed to work out together every day before work and pushed each other to become healthier every day.
 This week is their 12th week, and they exercise at least 3-4 times a week.
 It is possible!

-5. Stay Motivated to Workout by Recording your workouts with your iWatch
+5. Recording your workouts with your iWatch or activity tracker

 For me, there’s something very satisfying about closing the activity rings in my iWatch – like a small daily accomplishment that helps me feel good about myself – and I think motivation is built by those little things that show you’re doing something good for yourself.